marennodenes/Flashcard-App/docs/release_2/code-quality.md

 - **Return value documentation**: What the method returns and under what conditions
 - **Usage examples**: Where appropriate, showing how to use complex methods

-Example of our Javadoc standard:
+Example of our Javadoc standard

 ```java
 /**
  * Sets the current deck and updates the UI to display its flashcards.